Sweden’s southernmost point

 “Huk” is borrowed from Dutch and means cape or promontory.
 “Smyge” is a term in the Skåne dialect meaning narrow passage or hidden nook.

-The postal district Östra Torp and subsequently the village changed their name to Smygehamn in 1950.
+The postal district Östra Torp, and subsequently the village, changed their name to Smygehamn in 1950.
 However, the church village retained the name Östra Torp.

 Practical information